 __ ____ coin

 __ ____ into paper

-the vine unravel, the Schwein squeal, the blood drip, red … crimsone … film, glob, thick, halt.
+the vines unravel, the blood drips, red … crimsone … film, glob, thick, halt.

-valleys and mountains in the cushions, causally closed microscopae, logic consummate, a lite blue fizz flows to seas of abstraction. density propounded by men who do not know, grins mimicked by things that will not go. rest not, son incarnate, ride not, heathen cloaked in flesh.
+valleys and mountains in the cushions, causally closed microscopae, logic consummate, a lite blue fizz flows to seas of abstraction. density propounded by men who do not know, grins mimicked by things that will not go. rest not, son incarnate.

 Socrates shows with ease that Cephalus' view of justice is untenable: a man who has taken or received a weapon from a sane man would act unjustly if he returned it to him when he asked for it after having become insane; in the same way one would act unjustly by being resolved to say nothing but the truth to a madman.

 From the far end of the corridor, the mirror was watching us; and we discovered, with the inevitability of discoveries made late at night, that mirrors have something grotesque about them.
 Then Bioy Casares recalled that one of the heresiarchs of Uqbar had stated that mirrors and copulation are abominable, since they both multiply the numbers of man.